guffzilla/wartest/CURRENT_STATUS.md

 **WC Arena Core** is a comprehensive desktop application built with Tauri and Svelte that provides unified management for Warcraft I, II, and III games.
 The project has made significant progress in recent development cycles, with a fully functional core application and enhanced game detection capabilities.

+**Note**: Asset extraction and analysis tools are kept as separate local development tools for personal use, not integrated into the main application.

 ## **🚀 Recent Major Achievements**

 ### **Enhanced Game Scanner (Latest Release)**